 - Safely encloses the pet

-- Conforms to underseat dimensions
+- Conforms to under-seat dimensions

-Thus you need to be very particular about the kind of airline approved dog crates and carriers you choose, because some of them might go through, while with others you get a guarantee that there will be no issues.
+Thus, you need to be very particular about the kind of airline-approved dog crates and carriers you choose because some of them might go through, while with others, you get a guarantee that there will be no issues.

-* If you're ever refused to have your pooch boarded with one of their carriers, you can call up Quaker Pet Group and they will reimburse you for the flight ticket and the pet fee, no questions asked.
+* If you're ever refused to have your pooch boarded with one of their carriers, you can call up Quaker Pet Group, and they will reimburse you for the flight ticket and the pet fee, no questions asked.